winex01/laravelchangepassword/readme.md

 ];
 ```

-### 3. Publish vendor views and config

-As optional if you want to modify the default configuration, you can publish the configuration file:
+3. As optional if you want to modify the default configuration, you can publish the configuration file:

 ```sh
 $ php artisan vendor:publish --provider='Winnie\LaravelChangePassword\LaravelChangePasswordServiceProvider'